San Francisco restaurant defies California's foie gras ban

 The state attorney general's office also withheld opinion.
 "We have not looked into it," spokeswoman Lynda Gledhill said.

 Others have tried to work around the ban.
-Thirty miles (50 kilometres) away in Mountain View, California, Chez TJ restaurant was serving foie gras without listing it on the menu.
+Thirty miles away in Mountain View, California, Chez TJ restaurant was serving foie gras without listing it on the menu.

 "It's given away by the chef as a complimentary gift at his discretion," said General Manager Jessamine McLellan, noting that the law bans the sale and production -- but not the possession or consumption -- of foie gras.